svetlyak40wt/dev.svetlyak/content/posts/gitmarks-en.md

 Tags: python, git
 Lang: en

-Today I want to tell you about a quite interesting project from the GitHub.
+Today I want to tell you about an interesting project from the GitHub.
 It is developed by Hilary Mason and called [gitmarks][].

 This project allows to save URLs and share them with other GitHub users.
 For